sbowman/jwt/README.md

 keys directory and refresh the cache when new key files appear.
 As it stands, when we generate a new key we must restart the server.

+Alternatively you could store the keys in a database or cache so they're available across a server cluster.
+That's additional work beyond the scope of this tutorial.

 In our `cmd/root.go` file, we create a web server:

     // Setup an HTTP server